Skip to main content

 Biography

-Juliet Foster has been Dean of Education at the IoPPN since February 2020, having joined the Psychology Department at the IoPPN as Deputy Dean of Education in October 2018.
-Prior to that she spent many years at Cambridge University, as both a Senior Tutor and Senior Lecturer.
+Professor Juliet Foster has been Dean of Education at the Institute of Psychiatry, Psychology & Neuroscience at King's College London since February 2020, having joined the Psychology Department as Deputy Dean of Education in October 2018.
+Prior to that she spent many years at the University of Cambridge, as both a Senior Tutor and Senior Lecturer.

-Juliet is a social psychologist whose work focuses on public understandings of heath problems, and in particular of mental health.
-In it, she draws on theories from sociocultural psychology and is an important part of the international community of scholars working on social representations theory.
-She has received funding from the ESRC, AHRC and NIHR, among others.
-She also has an interest in student mental health, and is the academic lead for King’s College London on student mental health and well-being.
-She specialises in qualitative and mixed methods research.
+Juliet is a social psychologist whose work focuses on public understandings of health problems, in particular of mental health; she also undertakes research focused on student mental health and wellbeing.
+She draws on theories from sociocultural psychology and is an important part of the international community of scholars working on social representations theory.

 News